 Overview

-Every school district in Texas is required to establish a School Health Advisory Council.
-The council “assists the district in ensuring that local community values are reflected in the district’s health education instruction.”
-The eight components of coordinated school health are:
+Section 28.004 of the Texas Education Code requires school districts to establish a School Health Advisory Council to assist the district in ensuring that local community values are reflected in the district’s health education instruction.

 Benefits of Having a SHAC